 Covid: India reports 45,352 new cases, active infections rise for third consecutive day

-The rest of India could also see a surge like Kerala during the festival season that begins in September, the government has warned.
+States could see a surge during the festival season that begins in September, the government has warned.

-India on Friday morning recorded 45,352 new coronavirus cases in the last 24 hours, pushing the infection tally in the country to 3,29,03,289 since the pandemic broke out out in January last year.
-The new cases are 3.6% fewer than Wednesday’s count of 47,092 infections.
+India on Friday morning recorded 45,352 new coronavirus cases in the last 24 hours, pushing the infection tally in the country to 3,29,03,289 since the pandemic broke out in January last year.
+The new cases are 3.6% fewer than Thursday’s count of 47,092 infections.

 The toll rose to 4,39,895 after 366 deaths were reported in a span of 24 hours.
 The active caseload increased for the third consecutive day to 3,99,778, and comprises 1.22% of the total number of infections in the country.